d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 where $l$ is the loss function measuring "how bad" the prediction $f(\mathbf{x}_i)$ is given the associated label $y_i$.
 Statisticians call the term in :eqref:`eq_empirical-risk-min` *empirical risk*.
-*Empirical risk* is an average loss over the training data to approximate the *true risk*, which is the expectation of the loss over the entire population of data drawn from their true distribution
+The *empirical risk* is an average loss over the training data to approximate the *risk*, which is the expectation of the loss over the entire population of data drawn from their true distribution
 $p(\mathbf{x},y)$: